prisconapoli/prisconapoli.github.com/_posts/2015-07-12-On-Function-Template-Specialization.md

 {% endhighlight %}

-Now, let's give a look on the overloading rules to see which function get called in different situations.
+Now, let's give a quick look on the overloading rules to see which function get called in different situations.
 At high level, these rules are summarised below:

 1- Plain old function, or simply non nontemplate functions, are first-class citizens.
 If both a nontemplate function and a function template match the parameter types,  the former will be selected.
 A plain old function has priority over all the other functions template.